Pilfer/ultimate-guitar-scraper/README.md

 ## Disclaimer / Legal

 This software's purpose is purely educational.
 I am not responsible for how you use this package.
-This repository and all others associated with it are not affiliated with, authorized, affiliated, or endorsed by Ultimate-Guitar.com.
+This repository and all others associated with it are not affiliated with, authorized, or endorsed by Ultimate-Guitar.com.